-Utilize the sun to naturally infuse oil with the goodness and essence of herbs.
+Use the sun to naturally infuse oil with the goodness of herbs!

 Folk Method for Solar Infused Oils

-2. Pour oil into the jar, making sure to cover herbs by at least 1” of oil and leaving at least 1/2” of space at the top of the jar so that the herbs will have room to expand.
+2. Pour oil into the jar, making sure to cover herbs by at least 1” of oil and leaving at least 1/2” of space at the top of the jar so the herbs will have room to expand.
 If your herbs soak up all of the oil, then pour more on top to ensure that the herbs are well covered.

-3. Stir well, and cap the jar tightly.
+3. Stir well and cap the jar tightly.

 5. After 4-6 weeks, strain the herbs out of the oil using cheesecloth.
 Make sure and squeeze every precious drop of oil out!